-When asked why people build their own fly rods, Dave McKee replies, “You get a sense of satisfaction from using something you put together yourself.
+When asked why people build their own fly rods, longtime fly-fishing guide Dave McKee replies, “You get a sense of satisfaction from using something you put together yourself.
 I get a big kick out of being out there using my own flies and my own rod.”
-McKee, a guide for of The River’s Edge in Bozeman, says that half his customers are looking for a neat project and want to customize their rods, while the other half are mainly interested in saving money.
+McKee, who works at the River’s Edge in Bozeman, says that half his customers are looking for a neat project and want to customize their rods, while the other half are mainly interested in saving money.
 And building one’s own rod can save a lot.
-According to Lawrence Stuemke of The Bozeman Angler, “You can build a custom fly rod for about half to two-thirds the price of a built rod.”
+According to Lawrence Stuemke of the Bozeman Angler, “You can build a custom fly rod for about half to two-thirds the price of a built rod.”

 Blank & Components